 Address: 247 W. 30th St, NY, NY 10001

 This is fun bar that gets really busy for the Georgia Bulldogs games since they are a Georgia bar.
 They have over 150 American made Whiskeys and a Southern inspired menu.
 They also have 37 televisions and can accommodate for groups up to 400 people.
 If you are looking for a college football game while the Bulldogs are playing you will probably just want to go somewhere else.
+Since you were binge watching your favorite sports like basketball, you might think that you want to have your own arena at your home, then why not?
+Check a link to the Mega Slam Australia and find out the best basketball court you can have at your own comfort.

 Address: 122 W 26th St, New York, NY 10001